Building Act 1774: Importance of the act

 The act established over its long career a machinery for control which was well tried and tested.
 It established the origins of the role of district surveyor (Note: The returns of the district surveyors survive from 1774 (London Metropolitan Archives, MR/B, MBO).) and above all it acted as a model for subsequent regulations.
 It showed how a town or city council could obtain and administer legislation that would control the construction of buildings within a city in the interests of public safety and health.
 The Building Acts in Bristol (Note: Bristol Building Act 1778 (28 Geo.
 3. c.
 66) An Act for regulating Buildings and Party Walls within the City of Bristol.)
 (Note: Bristol Building Act 1840 (2 & 3 Vict. c. lxxvii) An Act for regulating Buildings and Party Walls within the City of Bristol and the widening and Improvement of Streets within the same.) were closely modelled on it and there were certain similarities in the acts (Note: Liverpool Building Act 1825 (6 Geo.
 4. c. lxxv) An Act for the better regulation of Buildings within the Town of Liverpool.) in Liverpool.
 It established the principle that every parish had a duty to maintain equipment for fire fighting and rescue.

 The new rating system led to the development of what are today perceived as grand and gorgeous terraces and squares in London and other cities and towns, creating simple and elegant uniformity which is much admired and reflected in the premiums paid when purchasing a Georgian property.
 Most are now protected with listed building status.

-Legacy
+Subsequent developments

 was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1861 (24 & 25 Vict. c.
-101).
+101), which came into force on 6 August 1861.

+In section 86 of the act, the words from " And in such case " to " to be had " were repealed by section 3 of, and the third schedule to, the Statute Law Revision Act 1958 (6 & 7 Eliz.
+2. c.
+46), which came into force on 23 July 1958.